-Another key advantage of PCCB is the extremely low weight of the ceramic brake discs, which are approximately 50 % lighter than standard discs of similar design and size.
-As well as enhancing performance and fuel economy, this also represents a major reduction in unsprung and rotating masses.
-The consequence of this is better roadholding and increased comfort, particularly on uneven roads.
+The key advantage is that the brake discs are approximately 50% lighter than standard discs of similar design and size.
+Enhanced performance and fuel economy are not the only noticeable benefits: above all, it represents a major reduction in unsprung and rotating masses.
+The results are improved handling, better roadholding and increased ride comfort.

 Consumption figures were obtained on the basis of standard equipment.
 Special equipment may affect consumption and performance.